djeedai/bevy_hanabi/README.md

   // Create a new expression module let mut module = Module::default();

-  // Create a lifetime modifier: "particle.lifetime = 10.;"
+  // Create a lifetime modifier
-  let lifetime = module.lit(10.); // literal "10.0"
+  let lifetime = module.lit(10.); // literal value "10.0"
-  let init_lifetime = InitAttributeModifier::new(Attribute::LIFETIME, lifetime);
+  let init_lifetime = InitAttributeModifier::new(
+      Attribute::LIFETIME, lifetime);

-  // Create an acceleration modifier: "accel = vec3<f32>(0.0, -3.0.
-0.0);"
-  let accel = module.lit(Vec3::new(0., -3., 0.));
+  // Create an acceleration modifier let accel = module.lit(Vec3::new(0., -3., 0.));
   let update_accel = AccelModifier::new(accel);

   // Create the effect asset
-  let effect = effects.add(EffectAsset {
+  let effect = EffectAsset::new(
-      name: "MyEffect".to_string(),
-      // Maximum number of particles alive at a time
+    // Maximum number of particles alive at a time 32768,
-      capacity: 32768,
-      // Spawn at a rate of 5 particles per second
+    // Spawn at a rate of 5 particles per second Spawner::rate(5.0.into()),
-      spawner: Spawner::rate(5.0.into()),
-      // Move the expression module into the asset module,
+    // Move the expression module into the asset module
-      ..Default::default()
-  }
+  )
+  .with_name("MyEffect")
   // On spawn, randomly initialize the position of the particle
   // to be over the surface of a sphere of radius 2 units.
   .init(InitPositionSphereModifier {